sketchtheme/sketchtheme/README.md

-* [ ] This is sketchtheme's space, an artist on his journey of becoming a developer.
+This is sketchtheme's space, an artist on his journey of becoming a developer.
+Here, you'll find my adventures in the world of coding, design, and creativity.

 ## About

 - Senior student at Inha University in Tashkent.
+- Artist | ✨ Software Developer
 - Big Data and Cyber Security enthusiast.

 ## Languages